Netruk44/Netruk44.github.io/content/post/godot-weeping-angel-effect/index.md

 Here's a preview of the effect we're going to be making:
 {{< video source="https://storage.danieltperry.me/share/website-videos/godot-weeping-angel/StatueTest.mp4" id="intro-video" >}}

-A GitHub repository with the completed sample project can be found [here](https://github.com/Netruk44/godot-tutorials/tree/weeping-angel).
+A GitHub repository with the completed tutorial can be found [here](https://github.com/Netruk44/godot-tutorials/tree/weeping-angel).

 > ### Tangent about Stonewick Manor
 > This doesn't really have anything to do with Godot, but I wanted to provide a little insight as to how the effect was accomplished the first time I tried it in college.